Cold start to the weekend ahead of a much warmer workweek

 The warm and dry weather will continue for the start of the workweek.
 Monday, we’ll see more sunshine and a southerly breeze thanks to high pressure to the south.
 This combination will keep temperatures climbing from the upper 30s in the morning to the mid 40s by the afternoon.

 Breezy conditions will continue alongside increasing clouds Tuesday as a front builds to the northwest.
-This will lead to afternoon showers, wind gusts around 30 mph and high temperatures climbing to 55 mph.
+This will lead to afternoon showers, wind gusts around 30 mph and high temperatures climbing to the mid 50s.

 Warmer than normal temperatures and the chance for showers will continue into Wednesday and Thursday.